Donald R. Haragan

 B.S., University of Texas at Austin, 1959

 Upon attaining his doctorate, he embarked on a new stage in his career.
-In 1969, he moved to Lubbock to accept an assistant professor position in the geosciences department of Texas Tech Univeristy.
+In 1969, he moved to Lubbock to accept an assistant professor position in the geosciences department of Texas Tech University.
 For the next three decades, he climbed steadily through the ranks, academically and administratively.
-Prior to becoming the university’s president, he held the successive posts of professor and chair of geosciences; associate dean and interim dean of the College of Arts and Sciences, vice president for academic affairs and research, and executive vice president and provost.
+Prior to becoming the university’s president, he held the successive posts of professor and chair of geosciences, associate dean and interim dean of the College of Arts and Sciences, vice president for academic affairs and research, and executive vice president and provost.

 In retirement, he continues to serve Texas Tech University in a variety of roles.